Video

 - A

-The clause right before から must be in plain form.
+It is more common for the clause right before から to be in plain form.
 However, the politeness of the entire sentence is decided by the final ending.
 So, it’s very common and natural to have a plain form reason followed by a polite main clause.

 Example: 「寒いから、窓を閉めます。」(Samui kara, mado o shimemasu.) – Because it’s cold (plain), I will close the window (polite).